Comp Exporter

 Installation

-Download the Comp Exporter .jsxbin file and place it in your After Effects ScriptUI Panels folder.
+Unzip the file, then place the Comp Exporter .jsxbin file in your After Effects ScriptUI Panels folder.

 • Mac: /Applications/Adobe After Effects [version]/Scripts/ScriptUI Panels/